StuyPulse/Wildcard-LEDControl/README.md

 ### LED_Control_simple_patterns.ino:
 Just 2 functions with LED subroutines in them. - Credits to Anna Li

+### LED_Control_complex_patterns.ino:
+LED subroutines with more complex patterns. - also credits to Anna Li

 ### i2c_Serial_Write_Master.ino:
 A master device that will write a single byte to a slave device.
 You can choose the byte via serial monitor/console.
 Please be aware that pressing the key on the keyboard will send the byte.

 ### i2c_LED_Control_Slave.ino:
 The very first prototype of the code for the slave device controlled by the roborio.
 Will output a WS2812 pattern according to data sent from the Roborio via i2c.
 Will also print the LED Pattern ID if connected to the Arduino via serial.

+### i2c_LED_Control_Slave_MemoryHappy.ino:
+Essentially i2c_LED_Control_Slave.ino but uses the MemoryFree.h library.
+It is just to fully verify that there will be no memory problems.

 Good luck with your lighting!